 Another of Lovells’ collections can be seen at the Quinta Arboretum, located behind the Swettenham Arms.

-In the gardens you will find beehives, ponds, a bird hide and orchard.
-The garden is home to a Arboretum (tree collection) which houses trees from around the world, which were gifted to Sir Lovell during his travels to observatories and universities around the world.
+In the gardens, you will find beehives, ponds, a bird hide and orchard.
+The garden is home to an Arboretum (tree collection) which houses trees from around the world, which were gifted to Sir Lovell during his travels to observatories and universities around the world.
 The gardens include two national tree collections, Sorbus (Rowan and Whitebeam) and Malus (ornamental Crab Apple).
 These tree collections display beautiful blossoms in the spring, which change to berries and fruits to the changing colour of the foliage in the autumn.

 There is also the Galaxy Garden to explore.
-There are seven smaller gardens within the Galaxy Garden, each with it’s own theme.
+There are seven smaller gardens within the Galaxy Garden, each with its own theme.
 From the Big Bang through to our current solar system each garden is inspired by the research carried out here.

 The Lovell Telescope